microprediction/monteprediction/TFRO.md

 No warrantees!

 ## If you want to chat
+Deterministic scheduled interruptions are interruptions nonetheless.

 - See [crunch discord](https://discord.gg/NuqJTcYQ2J)
 - Tuesdays 8:30pm-10:00pm EST I try to set aside a time for anyone to chat.
 Event invite reached via [here](https://www.linkedin.com/posts/petercotton_the-regular-tuesday-night-open-mic-meeting-for-no-particular-reason-activity-7249114298583519233-Gt8V?utm_source=share&utm_medium=member_desktop) hopefully.
+Same google link every week.
+Same time.

+Last week nobody turned up.
+So don't complain that I haven't returned your request for a "15 minute chat".

 ## Ways I can help you if you are a central bank watcher
 Just getting started with this one but just imagine a million generalizations of...